 Once these details are worked out, focus on the necessities.
 As you contemplate necessities, proceed with caution.
 It takes a lot of creativity to live well in a small space.
 The reality is that your side of the room may only be 100 square feet.
-If you minimize what you bring in, it will be easier to organize and maintain as well as find your keys, flash drive or your left shoe when you need them.
-Look for things that multi-task like all in one bed risers with a phone charger and extra outlet or a lamp that serves as an I pad charger and stereo.
+If you minimize what you bring in, it will be easier to organize and maintain as well as find your keys, flash drive, or your left shoe when you need them.
+Look for things that multi-task like all-in-one bed risers with a phone charger and extra outlet or a lamp that serves as an I pad charger and stereo.

 Be realistic when packing clothes.
 Do you really need to bring every piece of clothing you own?
 Won’t you buy new clothes?
 Can you change out your wardrobe when you go home during a break?
 When it comes to necessities, be ruthless.
-You need bedding, towels, toiletries, school supplies, laundry items, but you don’t need a years’ worth.
+You need bedding, towels, toiletries, school supplies, and laundry items, but you don’t need a years’ worth.
 Designate spaces within your dorm room for different activities like a place to study, sleep or relax.
 Keep all necessary items for that space within reach.

 Anything that gets your belongings off the floor is worth its weight in gold.
 Not only will your room feel larger, but it will be much more functional.
 Think vertical.
-Use your walls to organize books, accessories and electronics.
-Explore the numerous hanging options for clothes, toiletries, laundry bags and shoes.
-Also consider investing in command strips (non-permanent hangers), wall shelving and storage containers.
+Use your walls to organize books, accessories, and electronics.
+Explore the numerous hanging options for clothes, toiletries, laundry bags, and shoes.
+Also consider investing in command strips (non-permanent hangers), wall shelving, and storage containers.
 Sometimes it is best to wait and see what you will actually need once you settle in.

-As you prepare to start this new chapter in your life, remember not to get too lost in details of what to bring and what not bring.
-Just know that you will change, you will grow and that your dorm room is just your launching pad for the unimaginable experiences that await you.
+As you prepare to start this new chapter in your life, remember not to get too lost in details of what to bring and what not to bring.
+Just know that you will change, you will grow, and that your dorm room is just your launching pad for the unimaginable experiences that await you.